 - there and maybe adapted to their own local needs?
-2 3 A. I think very much so.
+3 A. I think very much so.
 I think at that time departments functioned along their own particular ways.
-Their own 4 traditional way of practising would have been probably more common than adapting to published guidelines.
-6 7 0.
-And so far as that didn't compromise the main objective 8 that was the concern identified in the particular 9 guideline, that just carried on?
+Their own traditional way of practising would have been probably more common than adapting to published guidelines.
+O. And so far as that didn't compromise the main objective that was the concern identified in the particular guideline, that just carried on?
 10 A. Yes.
 I think so.
-11 O. You mentioned in 2000, but prior to 2000 was it 12 a practice that audits were done of autopsies so that 13 one was able to keep abreast of how many were being conducted, what their turnaround time was, that sort of 14 15 thing?
-16 A. I think this may have been done on a very informal basis - in most departments, yes. - 18 Q. You may not be in a position to answer other than in - 19 your own practice, but so far as you are aware is there 20 greater or lesser demand now to have autopsies?
-You - 21 would see them as brain-only autopsies because that's - 22 what you would typically be involved in.
-Do you do more - 3 now than in 1996? - 24 A. More brain-only autopsies? - 25 Q. Yes.
+11 O. You mentioned in 2000, but prior to 2000 was it 12 a practice that audits were done of autopsies so that 13 one was able to keep abreast of how many were being 14 conducted, what their turnaround time was, that sort of - 16 A. I think this may have been done on a very informal basis 17 Q. You may not be in a position to answer other than in - 19 your own practice, but so far as you are aware is there greater or lesser demand now to have autopsies?
+You - 20 21 would see them as brain-only autopsies because that's - what you would typically be involved in.
+Do you do more 23 now than in 1996? - 24 A. More brain-only autopsies? - 25 O. Yes.